Monday, March 14th, 1988

 And, of more immediate importance, the spells would also ensure that no sound escaped the room.

 After assuring herself the spells were intact, Sariel first stripped herself of all of her clothing, stepping out of everything until she was entirely bare.
 Then she made her way to one of the only two furnishings within the small studio apartment: a wooden dresser.
 Pulling open the top drawer, the woman extracted a pair of metal bracelets, with spellwork etched into the sides.
 Carefully, she attached them to her wrists.
 Next came a metal choker, which was attached to her throat with equal care.
 Those were followed by a pair of goggles that barely allowed her to see through the dark lenses.
-Still, she was able to root through the doors and find shoes that also appear to be made of metal, chainmail gloves, and a cap with spellwork drawn on the inside.
+Still, she was able to root through the drawers and find shoes that also appear to be made of metal, chainmail gloves, and a cap with spellwork drawn on the inside.

 It made an eclectic outfit of sorts when all of those pieces were worn.
 But then, the point wasn’t to be fashionable, as she wouldn’t be stepping out of the apartment with them.
 Instead, once Sariel had each piece on, she moved to the room’s other bit of furniture: a small bed.
 It lay directly in the center of the apartment, surrounded by more intricately drawn spellwork.